Best of

 - Bad Axe Throwing Indoor hatchet throwing on North Loomis — group-friendly, BYOB at certain hours.165-171 N Loomis St 1, Chicago, IL, 60607

-- Puttery Indoor mini-golf bar on West Randolph with three nine-hole courses and a full cocktail program.932 W Randolph St, Chicago, IL, 60607
+- Puttery Open now Indoor mini-golf bar on West Randolph with three nine-hole courses and a full cocktail program.932 W Randolph St, Chicago, IL, 60607

 Unusual and experiential